phoenix-islands/phoenix_islands/README.md

 end
 ```

-And then you can pick an frontend framework and start the integration
+And then you can pick an frontend framework of your liking, say...

 ## React

-Integrate react by following [this instruction](`e:phoenix_islands:react.md`) and start rendering:
+Then you can integrate React by following [this instruction](`e:phoenix_islands:react.md`) and start rendering:

 ```heex
 <div class="px-4 py-10 sm:px-6 sm:py-28 lg:px-8 xl:px-28 xl:py-32">